thales-markets/thales-api/README.md

 # thales-api
 REST api endpoints to help with some dAPP features
 Available endpoints:
-* Open orders on a market  TODO: add example
+* Get the count of open orders on a market  TODO: add example
-* Watchlist: TODO: add example
+* Read and write into the watchlist per user: TODO: add examples